ctuning/reproduce-milepost-project/README.md

 ## Raspberry Pi and mobile devices

-If you have a limited memory on your device (such as Raspberry Pi), install MILEPOST GCC first as following:
+If you have a limited memory on your device (such as Raspberry Pi), install MILEPOST GCC first as follows:
 ```
 $ ck pull repo:reproduce-milepost-project
 $ ck install package:compiler-gcc-4.4.4-milepost-src-no-deps --env.RPI3=YES --env.PARALLEL_BUILDS=2